Zeal8bit/Zeal-WebEmulator/README.md

 On the other side, another goal of this project is also to let anybody test or write programs for Zeal 8-bit Computer on any platform (Linux/Windows/Mac OS X) without the need of a toolchain installed.

-The emulator has been tested on Opera and Google Chrome.
+The emulator has been tested on Opera, Google Chrome and Microsoft Edge.

 ## What about performance then?